futurice/spotify-hubot/README.md

 * NodeJS 'n stuff
 * Spotify premium account

 This bot uses [Flowdock adapter](https://github.com/flowdock/hubot-flowdock).
 First configure Hubot with its adapters and get it responding to something and then proceed with these instructions:

-Copy your spotify appkey to the base of the repository named as `spotify_appkey.key`.
+Copy your Spotify application key to the base of the repository named as `spotify_appkey.key`.
 Get application key from here: https://developer.spotify.com/technologies/libspotify/#application-keys (choose binary, not C-code).

 Add following environment variables to heroku: